WePeopleDocs

 Identifying workers

 Every event and snapshot belongs to a worker.
-The actor object accepts three identifiers; the server resolves them in order:
+The actor object accepts three identifiers; the server resolves in order:

-1. workerId — existing WePeople worker.
+1. workerId — existing WePeople worker id.

-2. externalId— your system’s stable id, recommended.
+2. externalId— your system’s stable id (recommended).
 Unique per app.

 Events